East London (bus company): History

+In August 2022, East London purchased buses from HCT Group that the social enterprise carried out on behalf of Transport for London.
+The deal saw around 500 members of staff and 160 buses transfer, along with leases on depots at Ash Grove and Walthamstow Avenue.

 Livery

-When privatised East London had a red livery with a grey skirt.
-This was replaced by Stagecoach's standard bus livery of a dark blue skirt and orange and light blue swirl at the rear with the standard white replaced by red to conform with a contractual requirements for London buses to be 80% red.
-After the sale to Macquarie Bank, an all red livery was introduced.
+When privatised, East London had a standard London Buses red livery with a grey skirt, though a fleet of dual-door Optare Deltas delivered to the company in 1992 wore a silver and red livery.
+Following privatisation, Selkent adopted an all-red livery with white Stagecoach East London fleetnames.
+This was replaced by a new standard bus livery of a dark blue skirt and orange and light blue swirl at the rear, with Stagecoach's standard off-white replaced by red to conform with Transport for London contractual requirements for buses on TfL services to be 80% red.
+While the company was owned by Macquarie Bank, an all-red livery was introduced, which was retained by Stagecoach to remain compliant with updated TfL livery regulations.

 Garages

-East London operates eight bus garages.
+East London operates seven bus garages.

 Ash Grove (HK)

-Formally HCT Group, Stagecoach took over on the 27th of August 2022, from the Bus Depot which Stagecoach share with Arriva, they operate bus routes: 26, 309, 388, 394, D6, W5, W13, N26, N550, N551.
+Ash Grove garage operates routes 26, 242, 277, 309, 310, 388, 394, D6, D7, N26, N242, N277 and N550.

 Barking (BK)

-As at March 2019, Barking garage operated routes 62, 145, 167, 169, 173, 179, 362, 366 and 462.
-On 27 August 2017, route 5 passed to Blue Triangle.
-On 30 March 2019, route 396 passed to Blue Triangle.
+Barking garage operates routes 62, 145, 167, 169, 173, 179, 238, 362, 462, 667 and N551.

-History

 Barking garage was opened in 1924 by the London General Omnibus Company to cater for the increased demand from the new housing estates springing up in Becontree.

-Barking is remembered by many enthusiasts as being the last garage to operate AEC Regent III RTs on 7 April 1979.
-In 1992, it was intended to close this garage, along with those at North Street (Romford) and Seven Kings, in favour of a new super-garage at Chadwell Heath.
-As it turned out, this super-garage was not built due to the land for it being contaminated, and only Seven Kings closed.
+Barking was the last London Transport garage to operate AEC Regent III RT buses in revenue-earning service, the type being withdrawn following a final running day on route 62 on 7 April 1979.

+In 1992, it was intended to close this garage, along with those at North Street (Romford) and Seven Kings, in favour of a new 6 acre garage and company headquarters for East London at Chadwell Heath.
+However, the Chadwell Heath complex would not be built due to the land for it being contaminated, resulting in only Seven Kings garage closing.
 Thus, by 1994, Barking found itself with a scheduled requirement for 109 buses, mainly Titans and Optare Deltas.

 Bow (BW)

-As at July 2020, Bow garage operated routes 8, 25, 205, 425, N8, N25, N205, N277.
-On 27 August 2017, routes 15 and N15 passed to Blue Triangle.
+Bow garage operates routes 8, 25, 205, 425, N8, N25 and N205.

-History

 Opened as a tram depot by the north Metropolitan Tramways Company in 1908 on land once occupied by an asylum, it was converted to operate trolley buses in 1939.
 It was converted to motor bus operation in 1959 including the installation of large overground fuel tanks.
 Shortly after its conversion, it took up the allocation of the nearby Clay Hall garage when that closed.

 The garage has had a long association with the AEC Routemaster, receiving its first examples in the early 1960s, some of which remained right up until August 2004 when the type was withdrawn from route 8.
-In December 2007, Bow took over the running of Heritage route 15 from the closed Waterden Road garage until this moved to West Ham in June 2009.
+In December 2007, Bow took over the running of route 15H from the closed Waterden Road garage until this moved to West Ham in June 2009.